Osbert Lancaster: Postwar

 The gardens attracted about eight million visitors during the 1951 festival.
 The Manchester Guardian called them "a masterpiece ... fantasy on fantasy, red and gold and blue and green, a labyrinth of light-hearted absurdity".

 Lancaster's association with Piper led to a second departure in his professional career: stage design.
-In connexion with the Festival of Britain, Sadler's Wells Ballet mounted a new work, Pineapple Poll by John Cranko, and approached Piper to design it.
+In connexion with the Festival of Britain, Sadler's Wells Ballet mounted a new work, Pineapple Poll by John Cranko, with music arranged by Sir Charles Mackerras from Arthur Sullivan's "Savoy Operas", with a story based on a poem by W.S.
+Gilbert, and approached Piper to design it.
 He could not take the commission and recommended his colleague.
 This was an opportunity Lancaster had keenly awaited since he was eleven, when his mother took him to see Diaghilev's production of The Sleeping Beauty.
 He recalled "the dazzling beauty of the Bakst sets and the intensity of my own response ...
 There and then I formed an ambition that was not destined to be fulfilled for more than thirty years".
 Cranko's exuberant ballet was an immediate success – "the hit of the season", in Knox's phrase – and turned Lancaster into one of the country's most sought-after theatre designers.
 During the rest of the 1950s and the 1960s his costumes and scenery were seen in new productions at Covent Garden, Glyndebourne, the Old Vic, Aldeburgh and in the West End.

 Although he had provided drawings for a few books by other authors in the 1930s it was not until after the war that Lancaster was continually in demand as an illustrator.
 He illustrated or designed covers for a wide range of books, both fiction and non-fiction.
 His commissions included drawings for works by friends such as Nancy Mitford, Alan Moorehead and Anthony Powell; for best-sellers including C.Northcote Parkinson and P.G.Wodehouse; and for other modern authors including Ruth McKenney, Violet Powell, Simon Raven and Virginia Graham.
-He also illustrated new editions of classic works by authors from Shakespeare to Beerbohm and Saki.
+He also illustrated new editions of classic works by authors from Shakespeare to Beerbohm, Hilaire Belloc and Saki.